Homoclinic Floer homology via direct limits: Abstract

-Let $(M \om)$ be a two dimensional symplectic manifold, $\phi: M \to M$ a symplectomorphism with hyperbolic fixed point $x$ and transversely intersecting stable and unstable manifolds $W^s(\phi, x) \cap\ W^u(\phi, x)=:\mcH(\phi, x)$.
-The intersection points are called homoclinic points, and the stable and unstable manifold are in this situation Lagrangian submanifolds.
-For this Lagrangian intersection problem with its infinite number of intersection points and wild oscillation behavior, we first define a Floer homology generated by finite sets of so-called contractible homoclinic points.
-This generalizes very significantly the Floer homologies generated by (semi)primary points defined by us in earlier works.
-Nevertheless these Floer homologies only consider quite `local' aspects of $W^s(\phi, x) \cap\ W^u(\phi, x)$ since their generator sets are finite, but the number of all contractible homoclinic points is infinite.
+For this Lagrangian intersection problem with its wildly oscillating Lagrangian manifolds and infinite number of intersection points, we introduced in earlier works Floer homologies generated by so-called (semi)primary homoclinic points and analysed their dynamical and geometric properties.

+In this paper, we significantly generalise these earlier results by first defining a Floer homology generated by finite sets of contractible homoclinic points.
+These Floer homologies nevertheless still consider rather `local' aspects of $W^s(\phi, x) \cap\ W^u(\phi, x)$ since their generator sets are finite (but the number of contractible homoclinic points is infinite).

 To overcome this issue, we construct a direct limit of these `local' homoclinic Floer homologies over suitable index sets.
-These direct limits thus accumulate the information gathered by the finitely generated local' homoclinic Floer homologies.
+These direct limits accumulate the information gathered by the finitely generated `local' homoclinic Floer homologies.